menu icon

 Next, sew the gray part to the top of the crochet black sphere.
 Now it should look like a bomb.

-For the final touch, line up the f onto the black bomb, and sew it on.
+For the final touch, line up the f onto the bomb, and sew it on.
 It helps to pin it in place if you can.

 Once all the sewing is done, you now are a proud owner of a new f bomb crochet plush.